keirthana/anbox-cloud-docs/howto/install-appliance/setup-oidc/configure-oidc.md

     audience: https://my.auth.com/api/v2
 ```

-With the preseed configuration you can initiate the initialization process by running:
+To start the initialization process with the preseed configuration, run:

     sudo anbox-cloud-appliance init --preseed < preseed.yaml

-Once the initialization has been completed, you can register a new user by running:
+When the initialization is complete, to register a new user, run:

     sudo anbox-cloud-appliance dashboard register <email address>

-Once the user has been registered by following the printed URL and authenticated with your identity provider, access is granted to the web UI.
+This prints a URL to complete the registration.
+Access that URL and complete the registration.
+Finally, log in to access the dashboard user interface.

 ## Related topics